-The baseline column confirms the existence of biases in the datasets.
-There is no single scale for measuring sufficiency, separation and independence, but the measured differences across groups are sufficiently large to imagine that in most use cases these level of disparity would not be acceptable, and that fairness interventions would be required to reduce disparities according to the fairness notion of choice for a given dataset.
-Here we want to observe how these fairness metrics are affected by the use of DP-SGD.
-Group specific metrics are found in the appendix for each of the datasets.
+Table~\ref{tabMetrics} shows our results on the five datasets for each of the relevant metrics: Overall AUC, Maximum AUC Difference, Maximum Demographic Parity Difference, Maximum Equalized Odds Difference, and Maximum Predictive Parity Difference.
+As explained in Section~\ref{dp-fairness:evaluation}, lower values for all ``difference'' metrics indicate better performance.
+The large values for all the differences in the \textit{Baseline} model column confirm the presence of biases in the datasets.
+While there is no universal scale for measuring sufficiency, separation, and independence, the differences across groups are significant enough to suggest that, in most cases, this level of disparity would be unacceptable, requiring fairness interventions to reduce disparities based on the chosen fairness criterion for each dataset.
+Our goal is to observe how these fairness metrics are impacted by the use of DP-SGD.
+Group-specific metrics for each dataset are provided in Appendix~\ref{app:group-specific}.